-If you are struggling with ADHD at university or in the workplace, take a look at these top tips for managing your condition from the Centre for ADHD Awareness in Canada.
+If you are struggling with ADHD (attention deficit hyperactivity disorder) at university, take a look at these top study tips for students from the Centre for ADHD Awareness in Canada.

 1) Register to your strengths

 Take time to research the modules that you are considering, meet your tutors, determine the average class size and read through each syllabus.
-Organize your course load so that you can tackle difficult classes one term at a time.
+Organise your course load so that you can tackle difficult classes one term at a time.

 If you haven’t already had your strengths and weaknesses evaluated as part of the diagnostic process, visit the student support service at your university and ask for an assessment.
 There’s an idea of ADHD being linked to poor academic performance but this often isn’t true, you may simply require different support or focuses than some of your peers.